ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 `nix-build-shell`

 One way to do so is to create a temporary directory (i.e. `mkdtemp`) and prepare the new root in there.
 There is  also a `tmp.rs` module  available for Rust Users.
 To simplify the process, one can copy the source using the `cp` command with `-a` to make sure all file types/attributes are transferred correctly.
-Spawning a process however might need to be done before creating any namespaces as it might make it impossible to launch the final command.
+Spawning a process for copying however might need to be done before creating any namespaces as it might make it impossible to launch the command that was passed to nix-build-shell.

 In the following the document assumes that all paths are relative to this temporary chroot directory.
 I.e. `/build` in the final build sandbox filesystem